Cedar River Watershed

 The Cedar River Watershed hosts a rich diversity of plants, animals, and habitats.

-- The Cedar Falls waterfall area will be closed for construction projects during the 2014 and 2015 tour seasons.
+- The Cedar Falls waterfall area will be closed for construction projects during the 2015 tour season.
 All other tour stops remain open.
-The waterfall area will open again for the 2016 Tour season.
+The waterfall area will open again for the 2016 tour season.

 - Read our watershed newsletter and learn about the watershed’s rich history.
 Our newsletter features stories that you can't find elsewhere on the website.